gitter-badger/Deadcord/README.md

 Many people may question why we built Deadcord, let alone made it open-source.
 Deadcord was built to protest against several of Discords recent actions and decisions, among other things.
 We built Deadcord to protest against:

 * The forced shutdown of `discord.py`.
 * Switching every bot over to slash commands.
-(Slash caommands can be useful sometimes)
 * Discord and YouTube partnership.
-* Forcing small and big music bots out of busniess.
+* Forcing small and big music bots out of business.
+It was someone's hobby.
 * Not accepting feedback from the community.
 * Locks a lot of new features behind paywalls or restricts them.
 * Not focusing on the user experience.
 * Against BetterDiscord.
 * Hides behind their TOS to avoid lengthy user questions.
-* **Moving towards NFT's against community advice and kickback.**
+* Moving towards NFT's against community advice and kickback.
+* **Discord hypocrisy, introducing alt account system, when they want to prevent spam and raids.**

 ## 🚀 Lets see the features
 * Spam speed increases with each token you add.
 * Deadcord averages about 20-30 pings a second with only 12 tokens.
 * Bots can bypass simple verification.
-* Different spam modes: @everyone, @random, blank, and lag.
+* Different spam modes: @everyone, mass user, blank, and lag.
 * Bots join and leave servers with a short random delay.
-* Ping tokens to check if they are alive.
+* Advanced token ping to check if they are alive.
 * Speak through a token in all channels.
 * Change all bots nickname and status at once.
-* Spoofs Cloudflare cookies, bots act like real users.
+* Spoofs Discord client requests, bots act like real users.
-* Injects directly into Discord, and uses custom UI elements.
+* Injects directly into Discord, and uses custom UI elements using BetterDiscord.
 * One click and disguise bots.
 (Change profile picture and server nickname).
 * Uses Tor to hide bots.
+This feature is in beta.
 * Change all the bots profile pictures.

 ## 🏁 Setup for Development